dafnifacility/cli/docs/dafni_cli.md

 ### Uploading a new version of an existing model

-To update an existing model to generate a new version you first need its Parent ID which you may find either on the front end when you inspect the existing model or via the `dafni get model <version-id>` command.
+To upload a new version of an existing model you first need its `Parent ID` which you may find either on the front end when you inspect the existing model or via the `dafni get model <version-id>` command.
 Then you may use

 ```bash
 dafni upload model definition.yaml image.tar.gz --parent-id <parent-id> -m "New version message"